 Millions of people each year fall ill from unsafe, tainted, or poorly cooked food they have purchased at the grocery store or eaten while at a restaurant, on an airplane, or on a cruise ship.
 In fact, the U.S. Department of Health and Human Services estimates that one in six individuals will get sick from food poisoning this year.
 Many people also become seriously ill when improperly served food—such as nuts, shellfish, or eggs—to which they are allergic.

-Many well-known strategies exist to ensure that you and your family will not get sick from unsafe food—such as frequently cleaning hands and cutting surfaces, and keeping meat, poultry, and eggs separate from other food items in grocery bags and in the refrigerator.
-However, sometimes food safety is not within your ability to control, making food contamination—and the plethora of symptoms and other illnesses that result—ultimately inevitable.
+Many strategies exist to ensure that you and your family will not get sick from unsafe food—such as frequently cleaning hands and sanitizing surfaces used for cutting produce and meats, as well as keeping meat, poultry, and eggs separate from other food items in grocery bags and in the refrigerator.

-At Altman & Altman, LLP our group of experienced attorneys have been providing legal services for clients all over the greater Boston area.
+At Altman & Altman, LLP our group of experienced attorneys have been providing legal services for clients all over the greater Boston area, and all throughout Massachusetts, for over 50 years.
 We have experienced great success in litigating personal injury cases, which have included food poisoning as well as tainted food claims.
-Our attorneys will get you an agreeable settlement and will not hesitate to file a lawsuit if an agreement cannot be made.
+Our attorneys will get you an agreeable settlement and will not hesitate to file a lawsuit if an agreement cannot be reached.

-Please contact us toll free and schedule a free consultation with an experienced attorney.
-The attorneys at Altman & Altman, LLP pride themselves on their accessibility and carefully cater to their clients needs.
+The attorneys at Altman & Altman, LLP pride themselves on their accessibility and carefully cater to their clients’ needs.
 If traveling is difficult for you due to an injury or illness a home or hospital visit can be arranged as well.
 Please also recognize that if you are a victim of food poisoning you will be represented on a contingency fee basis, which means that you will not be charged any fees until you are successful in recovering through a settlement or through a successful lawsuit.